CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/overview.md

 ## Configuration

-SAP Business One is configured to determine the number of dimension fields and columns displayed in ProcessForce forms, ensuring flexibility and consistency.
+SAP Business One is configured to determine the number of dimension fields and columns displayed in CompuTec ProcessForce forms, ensuring flexibility and consistency.
 This configuration applies uniformly to both Items and Resources, streamlining the setup and management process.

 ![Configuration](./media/overview/general-settings-dimension.png)